Device Security Solution Setup

 5 - Configure Logging

-Configure Security policy rules on firewalls to log traffic and forward logs to the logging service where IoT Security accesses it.
-The more network traffic metadata IoT Security has for analysis, the more quickly and confidently it identifies devices and establishes a baseline of their normal network behaviors.
-This results in a broader application of Security policy rules based on Device-ID (IoT Security sends firewalls IP address-to-device mappings only when it has a high confidence in their identities and the devices have sent or received traffic within the past hour) and broader and deeper insight into device risk and real and potential security threats.
+Configure Security policy rules on firewalls to log traffic and forward logs to Strata Logging Service where Device Security accesses it.
+The more network traffic metadata Device Security has for analysis, the more quickly and confidently it identifies devices and establishes a baseline of their normal network behaviors.
+This results in a broader application of Security policy rules based on Device-ID (Device Security sends firewalls IP address-to-device mappings only when it has a high confidence in their identities and the devices have sent or received traffic within the past hour) and broader and deeper insight into device risk and real and potential security threats.

 Detailed Instructions